Mixed motivic sheaves (and weights for them) exist if 'ordinary' mixed motives do: Introduction

 An alternative method for defining (certain) weights for motives was proposed and successfully implemented in \cite{bws}.
 To this end {\it weight structures} for triangulated categories were defined.
 This notion is a natural important counterpart of $t$-structures; somewhat similarly to $t$-structures, weight structures for a triangulated $\cu$ are defined in terms of $\cu_{w\le 0},\cu_{w\ge 0}\subset \obj\cu$.
 For the Chow weight structure $\wchow$ for $\dmcs$ its {\it heart} $\dmcs_{\wchow\le 0}\cap\dmcs_{\wchow\ge 0}$ consists of Chow motives (over $S$; those are 'ordinary' Chow motives if $S$ is the spectrum of a perfect field); we avoid Chow-Kunneth decompositions this way. $\wchow$ allows to define certain {\it (Chow)-weight filtrations} and {\it (Chow)-weight spectral sequences} for any (co)homology of motives; for singular and \'etale cohomology those are isomorphic to the 'classical' ones. $\wchow$ for $\dmcs$ was introduced in \cite{hebpo} and \cite{brelmot}; it is closely related with the weights for mixed complexes of sheaves (as introduced in \S5.1.8 of \cite{bbd}; see \S\S3.4--3.6 of \cite{brelmot}) and of mixed Hodge complexes and modules (see \S2.3 of \cite{btrans}).
 All of these results are unconditional.

 In \cite{btrans} and (especially) in the current paper we demonstrate that the Chow weight structure is also useful for the study of motivic conjectures.
-In particular, we prove (using the results of \S3 of \cite{btrans}): if $t_{MM}$ exists over an equicharacteristic scheme $S$, then Chow-weight spectral sequences yield a weight filtration for $S$-motivic sheaves; this filtration is strictly respected by morphisms of motives.
-Our argument relies on the degeneration at $E_2$ of Chow-weight spectral sequences for 'perverse \'etale homology'.
+In particular, we prove (using the results of \S3 of \cite{btrans}): if $t_{MM}$ exists over a scheme $S$ that is of finite type over a field, then Chow-weight spectral sequences yield a weight filtration for $S$-motivic sheaves; this filtration is strictly respected by morphisms of motives.
+Our argument relies on the degeneration at $E_2$ of Chow-weight spectral sequences for the 'perverse \'etale homology'.
 We prove the latter result unconditionally.
-It also yields the existence of the Chow-weight filtration for perverse \'etale (co)homology of motives that is strictly restricted by ('motivic') morphisms; so it could be useful for itself.
+It also yields the existence of the Chow-weight filtration for perverse \'etale (co)homology of motives that is strictly restricted by 'motivic' morphisms; so it could be useful for itself.
+The proof relies on certain new 'continuity' properties of the Chow weight structure.

 Moreover, in (\S1 of) ibid. also the conjectural relation of $\wchow$ with the motivic $t$-structure was axiomatized.
 The corresponding notion of {\it transversal} weight and $t$-structures was introduced, and several equivalent definitions of transversality were given.
-So, we actually prove: if over a universal domain $K$ of characteristic $p$ (that could be $0$) $t_{MM}$ exists and is transversal to $\wchow$, then the same is true for $\dmcs$ for any 'reasonable' $S$ (i.e. if $S$ is separated of finite type over an regular excellent separated scheme of dimension $\le 1$) of characteristic $p$.
+So, we actually prove: if over a universal domain $K$ of characteristic $p$ (that could be $0$) $t_{MM}$ exists and is transversal to $\wchow$, then the same is true for $\dmcs$ for any very reasonable $S$ of characteristic $p$.

 This 'triangulated' approach to weights (for mixed motives) has serious advantages over the (usual) 'abelian' version.
 First, it allows to combine the conjectural properties of mixed motives with unconditional results on the Chow weight structure (and on Chow-weight spectral sequences).
-We obtain some 'new' properties of mixed motivic sheaves this way; note that (by the virtue of our results) all of them follow from 'standard' motivic conjectures (cf. the discussion in \S\ref{sconj} below).
+We obtain some 'new' properties of mixed motivic sheaves this way; note that (by virtue of our results) all of them follow from 'standard' motivic conjectures (cf. the discussion in \S\ref{sconj} below).
 Besides, we obtain a description of weights for mixed motives whose only conjectural ingredient is the existence of $t_{MM}$.
 Lastly note that the 'triangulated' approach allows us to apply a certain gluing argument (that heavily relies on \S1.4 of \cite{bbd}) that does not seem to work in the context of filtered abelian categories.